rchibana/CurrencyFairReport/README.md

 Project responsible for show a report of transactions from CurrencyFair's customers.

+## Problem Approach

+Thinking about all the points described on the paper, I decided to create this project separating frontend from backend, and below you'll be able to see my explanations:

+1 - It's easier to scale, if necessary

+2 - This application is light, so won't be necessary a robust machine, saving some money.

+3 - I added a cache system to external calls, so it will avoid some overhead on the backend

+4 - Spring Sleuth was added in this system as the backend, in order to track all the request and find out if there's a problem with the system's flow

+5 - To build the frontend, I decided to use thymeleaf and bootstrap to be more productive.

+### Some improvements to the future

+1 - We could add redis as a system of cache

+2 - Some other kind of reports could be showed, like a chart or a dashboard

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.